How to Go to An Open House: 12 Steps to Follow

 • Water stains on walls and ceilings

-Research any common issues found in homes in the area that you are looking to buy, and find some folks who can educate you at a high level about how to find them.
+Research any common issues found in homes in the area you’re looking to buy, and find some folks who can educate you on how to find them.
 An experienced top agent is your best initial resource to spot red flags.

 Step 6: Find the open houses you want to attend

-Strolling through neighborhoods where you’re interested in finding open houses can make for a fun Saturday, but it’s not the most effective way of finding open houses in your area.
+Strolling through neighborhoods where you’re interested in finding open houses can make for a fun Saturday, but it’s not the most effective way.

-To find all the best open houses, you can look online at your local MLS (multiple listing service), on real estate platforms, or posted on flyers or signs around town, especially at local real estate agencies.
+To search for all the best open houses, you can look online at your local multiple listing service (MLS) or on real estate platforms.
+Check flyers or signs around town, especially at local real estate agencies.

 Step 7: Plan your open house day

-Most open houses are only open for certain time windows, and if you want to hit several, you’ll need to plan which you’re attending first, and account for traffic and travel time, too.
+Most open houses are only open for specific time windows, and if you want to hit several, you’ll need to plan which you’re attending first and account for traffic and travel time, too.

-Be sure to pay close attention to the time windows so you won’t be overbooking yourself and miss open houses that might just be the one!
+Be sure to pay close attention to the time windows so you won’t overbook yourself and miss out on open houses that might just be the one.

 Many sign-in sheets will include fields for an email address, which you can withhold, but be ready to write down your real name and show an ID.

-As we noted earlier, if you are interested in buying, you can also put down your agent’s name and email so the listing agent can get in contact with them.
+As we noted earlier, if you are interested in buying, you can provide your agent’s name and email so the listing agent can contact them.

 There is a lot of literature out there about open house etiquette, so we’ll just cover the basics here.

-• Don’t crowd other buyers, and don’t overcrowd or take up too much of the seller’s agent’s time.
+• Don’t crowd other buyers and take up too much of the seller’s agent’s time.

 • Always ask before taking pictures, and follow house rules.
-Open house rules can include requests like taking off your shoes, wearing booties, or wearing a mask if asked.
+Open house rules can include requests to remove shoes, put on booties, or wear a mask if asked.

 • It’s common for agents to provide refreshments at an open house, but don’t expect to be fed, and don’t bring in outside food.

-• Most importantly, consider how you would like people to act if you were hosting an open house, and be respectful of the seller’s wishes.
+• Most importantly, consider how you would like people to act if you were hosting an open house.
+Be respectful of the seller’s wishes.

 Agents are there to help, and even if you aren’t actively shopping, they typically don’t mind answering your questions, so ask away.
 After all, this house might be a great fit for someone you know.

-This property disclosure (which isn’t required in every state) will have many details about the house, including information about the age of systems in the home, the condition of the roof, any known plumbing issues, and much more.
+This property disclosure, which is mandated by state laws, will have many details about the house, including information about the age of systems in the home, the condition of the roof, any known plumbing issues, and much more.

 Get Your List of Open House Questions!